robroyhobbs/robotron2084/README.md

 - Watch out for your power level timer - it resets if you don't shoot for 2 seconds
 - Clear waves for big score bonuses
 - You're invincible for a few seconds after losing a life
+- With the controller, you can move in one direction while shooting in another!

 ## License